haddersbadders/edu-tel/posts/wondavr-virtual-exhibition.md

 slug: Exploring using WondaVR to create a virtual exhibition space with students on the EDU61004 Media Making and Creativity module.
 ---

 WondaVR is the University of Sheffield's 360° media and VR hosting platform.
-Primarily, WondaVR allows you to create immersive virtual reality experiences using a combination of 360° images and video and augment these with audio, text, image and video annotations.
+Primarily, WondaVR allows you to create immersive virtual reality experiences using a combination of 360° images and video; and augment these with audio, text, image and video annotations.

 360° images and videos can be easily captured using a 360° camera and immersive experiences can be easily authored in within your web browser using the WondaVR platform.
 You can [read more about 360 media and the WondaVR platform on the Digital Learning web pages](https://students.sheffield.ac.uk/digital-learning/360).